data-edu/data-science-in-education/_book/12-wt-social-network-analysis.md

 data <-
   data %>%
-  mutate(nominee = as.character(nominee)) # this makes merging later easier
+  # this makes merging later easier
+  mutate(nominee = as.character(nominee))

 # calculate indegree in tempdata and merge with data
 tempdata <- data.frame(table(data$nominee))

 tempdata <-
   tempdata %>%
+  rename(
-  rename("nominee" = "Var1", # rename the column "Var1" to "nominee"
+    # rename the column "Var1" to "nominee"
+    "nominee" = "Var1",
+    # rename the column "Freq" to "indegree"
+    "indegree" = "Freq"
+    ) %>%
-         "indegree" = "Freq") %>% # rename the column "Freq" to "indegree" mutate(nominee = as.character(nominee)) # makes nominee a character data type, instead of a factor, which can cause problems
+  # makes nominee a character data type, instead of a factor, which can cause problems
+  mutate(nominee = as.character(nominee))

 data <-
   left_join(data, tempdata, by = "nominee")